Laboratory for Animal Health, Maisons-Alfort and Dozulé sites

 - Study of the interactions between vector-borne bacteria and their vertebrate and invertebrate hosts in order to shed light on the mechanisms involved in virulence and develop characterisation techniques for zoonotic strains and vaccines.

-In particular Brucellosis sp., Chlamydia, Mycobacterium sp., Bacillus anthracis; vector-borne zoonotic bacteria such as Francisella tularensis:
+In particular Brucella sp., Chlamydia sp., Mycobacterium sp., Bacillus anthracis, Burkholderia sp.; vector-borne zoonotic bacteria such as Francisella tularensis:

 - Development of tools for phenotypic or molecular differentiation of bacterial strains to enable more precise epidemiological monitoring of outbreaks and the establishment of links between animal outbreaks and human cases;